Area boys: Boma boys (1940s)

 The phenomenon of Boma boys in Lagos was ascribed to a group of unlicensed guides of African and Europeans servicemen who operated prominently during World War II.
 The boys were based around the Marina, some were stowaways on ships who went to Freetown where the use of the word, bum meant to beg.
 On their return to Lagos they hung around the Marina duping unsuspecting students of their school fees under the pretext they could arrange for them to travel abroad as stowaways.
 When ships berth in the Marina, the boys show the way to the restaurants, hotels and brothels in Lagos to newly arrived sailors.
 When prostitution rose in Lagos, Boma boys were linked to its rise as a result of their activities conveying targets to brothels.

 Thugs and touts

 The use of the new nomenclature, touts or thugs to describe juvenile undesirables began in the 1950s.
-These youths who performed visible employment working in motor parks replaced the Boma and Jaguda boys in the 1950s.
-These group were known as bullies who also work for politicians, they are closer to their modern day offspring, the Area boys.
-They usually receives money from politicians to cause mayhem, destruction of properties and lives.
+These youths who performed visible employment working in motor parks replaced the Boma and Jaguda boys of the 1950s.
+These groups, made up of known bullies who also work for politicians, are closer to their modern day offspring, the Area boys.
+Some sources claim that they sometimes receive money from politicians to cause mayhem, destruction of properties and lives.